 Information flow control regulates where information is allowed to travel within an information system and between information systems (as opposed to who is allowed to access the information) and without explicit regard to subsequent accesses to that information.
 Flow control restrictions include, for example, keeping export-controlled information from being transmitted in the clear to the Internet, blocking outside traffic that claims to be from within the organization, restricting web requests to the Internet that are not from the internal web proxy server, and limiting information transfers between organizations based on data structures and content.
 Transferring information between information systems representing different security domains with different security policies introduces risk that such transfers violate one or more domain security policies.
 In such situations, information owners/stewards provide guidance at designated policy enforcement points between interconnected systems.
 Organizations consider mandating specific architectural solutions when required to enforce specific security policies.
-Enforcement includes, for example: (i) prohibiting information transfers to ensure solutions when required to enforce specific security policies.
-Enforcement includes, for example: (i) prohibiting information transfers to the security; (ii) employing hardware mechanisms to enforce one-way information flows; and (iii) implementing trustworthy regrading mechanisms to reassign security attributes and security labels.
+Enforcement includes, for example: (i) prohibiting information transfers between interconnected systems (i.e., allowing access only); (ii) employing hardware mechanisms to enforce one-way information flows; and (iii) implementing trustworthy regrading mechanisms to reassign security attributes and security labels.